 Laughing off mama guilt.
 Can it be done?

-I have a hard time laughing off my parenting fails, but sometimes a friend might laugh for me.
+I have a hard time laughing off my parenting fails.
 When I shared a genuine parenting fail with a friend, she laughed.
 She laughed!

-I knew my heart was safe with her, because she didn’t see my parenting fail like she did.
-I knew her well enough that she would agree I really didn’t approach my child the right way (such a parenting fail, I’d be unwise to share it en masse).
+I knew my heart was safe with her, because she didn’t see my parenting fail like I did.
+I knew her well enough that she would agree I really didn’t approach my child the right way.

 My friend’s laugh wasn’t a laugh of mockery.
 What I heard in her laugh, and what I learned afterward, was that I surprised her because it didn’t strike her that I would approach my child like THAT.
 (Even I surprised MYSELF.
 Welcome to parenting.)